RiadhAdrani/utils/docs/object.md

 ## copy()

-create a copy from the given object.
+create a deep copy from the given object.
 Works only with plain JavaScript objects.

 ```ts
 function copy<T>(source: T): T;